 OPG Power Ventures OPG.L

-OPG Power Ventures is trading below the moving 50 day average and above the moving 200 day average on below-average volume.
+OPG Power Ventures is trading below the moving 50 day average and below the moving 200 day average on above-average volume.

 Overall AIM Rating